Job title: Consultant – Business & Human Rights

 - Relevant qualifications: Understanding of areas such as social sustainability, supply chain management, labour and human rights, or other relevant field.

-- Travel: Is able to travel across Thailand and its provinces.
+- Travel: Is able to travel domestically and internationally.

 Interested applicants are requested to write to email@example.com.